-- In open water you can benefit from a straighter, over water, arm recovery position (more of a windmill stroke).
-This can allow you to swim alongside others for drafting benefit, without clashing.
-And with a straighter arm recovery you will minimise hitting waves or swell on re-entry.
+- In open water, you can benefit from a straighter, over-water arm recovery position (more of a windmill stroke).
+This can allow you to swim alongside others for drafting benefits - without clashing.
+And with a straighter arm recovery, you will minimise hitting waves or swell on re-entry.

 - Practice sighting drills (no.10).
 Maintaining an optimally efficient stroke whilst sighting is key.
 This takes practice and time to perfect.

 - Drafting - save energy and boost speed.
 The best position to draft is off the hip of a fellow swimmer, but off the feet works well too.
 Don't rely on the swimmer in front to be on course, keep sighting to make sure you are taking the most efficient line

 Open water swimming is generally a few degrees cooler than the pool, hence the need for a wetsuit, but swimming in a wetsuit takes a bit of getting used to and can slow you down at first.

 It can feel constricting, this alongside the cold water and nerves may mean that you are short of breath/ hyperventilating for the first few hundred meters of the swim - this is normal, relax, slow your swimming down, focus on exhaling properly (blowing bubbles into the water) until your breathing returns to normal.
 Swimming a few strokes of breaststroke or floating on your back can also help you relax.

 Once you find your rhythm, focus on the tips above to optimise your stroke.